 If you get no benefit from colchicine, steroids, or NSAIDs, or other health conditions prevent their use, please discuss anakinra with your doctor.

-Please share your experiences of anakinra, or ask any questions you may have, in the gout remedies forum.
+Please share your experiences of anakinra in the Feedback Form below.
+Or ask any questions you may have, in the gout forum.